CooperSurgical IVF Solution Lawsuits

 First Couple Sues CooperSurgical

-Plaintiffs A.B. and C.D. were the first couple to file their lawsuit in December 2023 in the Superior Court for the State of California County of Los Angeles.
+Plaintiffs A.B. and C.D. were the first couple to file a lawsuit against CooperSurgical over recalled IVF solution.
+That suit was filed in December 2023 in the Superior Court for the State of California County of Los Angeles.

 The couple lost 34 fertilized eggs, according to their complaint.
 Because of the highly irregular result, the fertility clinic’s lab technician reached out to other labs that also reported unexplained embryo deaths.
 All the labs used CooperSurgical’s embryo culture media.